 Tucked away in the corner of Cartmel Square, opposite the Norman Arch and the market cross with its old water pump and stone bench, the unassuming exterior of Bank Court belies the interior that lies behind.
 The house lies to the right of the passageway, as seen on the main exterior image.
 There are two entrances, one in the passageway and one at the rear, where a few steps lead up to the kitchen door.

 The Living Spaces

 From the rear entrance you step into the kitchen.
 A good size, it has all you need to rustle up your favourite meals.
-Units house a range cooker, all the usual white goods and the delightful luxury of an under counter wine cooler, and a thoughful selection of smaller appliances for their guest's benefit, such as bread maker and slow cooker for hearty stews ready and waiting on your return home after a day exploring the National Park.
+Units house a range cooker, all the usual white goods and the delightful luxury of an under-counter wine cooler, and a thoughtful selection of smaller appliances for their guest's benefit, such as bread maker and slow cooker for hearty stews ready and waiting on your return home after a day exploring the National Park.

 From the kitchen you go through to the sitting room.
 As cosy and chic as can be, there are two plump sofas set around the open fire.
 Soft lighting, pictures and ornament combine to make a room perfect to relax in, tuck up with a book or movie and, in winter months, the glow of a roaring fire adds extra ambience and comfort – perfect.

 From the sitting room you come into the stairway hall which you cross through, and down a step or two, into the dining room.
 Set for six, upholstered chairs are set around the contemporary mango wood table.
 Richly coloured drapes hang at the bay window which overlooks the square, where with some very clever lighting and ornament the room makes for a grand place to dine with your friends and family, enjoying long suppers and conversation into the wee hours.